 How do I tell my speaker is blown?

-If you are wondering what a blown car speaker sounds like, well, it depends on the speaker and type of the damage.
+If you are wondering what a blown car speaker sounds like, it depends on the speaker and the type of damage.

 Below are common signs of blown car speakers: